Charting Time-Series Data

 - Histogram -

-- Mousing over the upper right corner of a histogram and clicking the expand
+- Mousing over the upper right corner of a histogram and clicking

-example, clicking the following histogram
+each entity.
+For example, clicking the following histogram

 displays the following: